JuliaLang/www.julialang.org/jsoc/gsoc/juliadynamics.md

 and many more.

-**Necessary Skills**: Familiarity nonlinear dynamics and/or differential equations and the Julia language.
+**Recommended Skills**: Familiarity with nonlinear dynamics and/or differential equations and the Julia language.

 **Expected Results**: Well-documented, well-tested new algorithms for DynamicalSystems.jl.

 **Mentors**: [George Datseris](https://github.com/Datseris)